28 Best Workflow Management Software Available in 2026

 Integrations

 Zapier integrates with most major apps — including Google Workspace, Slack, Salesforce, Airtable, Asana, Trello, HubSpot, and Wrike.
 If your platform has an API, Zapier probably connects with it.
-It’s become a go-to bridge when two critical tools don’t talk natively.
+It’s become a go-to bridge when two critical tools don’t natively talk to each other.

-• Teams using a high volume automation may need to purchase additional usage credits
+- Teams using a high volume of automation may need to purchase additional usage credits

 Price